Removing ice dams stops active water infiltration and prevents further interior damage.

 What New England Homeowners Need to Know:

-- Immediate Damage Prevention: Ice dams force water under your shingles, and every day you wait means more ceiling stains, wall damage, and saturated insulation piling up during freezing conditions.
+- Immediate Damage Prevention: Ice dams force water under your shingles, and every day you wait lets more ceiling stains, wall damage, and saturated insulation pile up in freezing conditions.

-- Removal Cost Reality: Removal itself costs up to $4,000, and most homeowners need it during active damage situations.
-Prevention through proper ventilation and heat cables ($500–$4,600) saves you more long-term.
+- Removal Cost Reality: Removal itself costs up to $4,000, and most homeowners need it while damage is already happening.
+Prevention through proper ventilation and heat cables ($500–$4,600) saves you more in the long run.

-- Attic Damage Indicators: Watch for stained ceilings, attic mold and mildew, attic condensation, and leaky windows — these all signal moisture infiltration that needs professional assessment right away.
+- Attic Damage Indicators: Keep an eye out for stained ceilings, attic mold and mildew, condensation in the attic, and leaky windows — they all point to moisture sneaking in, and that needs professional assessment right away.

-- Long-Term Solutions: Proper ventilation and leak barriers stop future formations before they start!
-Consider complete roof replacement by a local GAF Master Elite Roofing Contractor.
+- Long-Term Solutions: Proper ventilation and leak barriers stop future ice dams before they ever form!
+A complete roof replacement by a local GAF Master Elite Roofing Contractor is worth considering for lasting protection.

 Ice Dam Response Recommendations: